programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

     # some security left, the link is checked against a valid hash
     # of the file which needs to be provided.
     easDownloadSkipCheckRights: false
+    # allow management of indices in Elasticsearch cluster, such as
+    # viewing and deleting an index.
+    # The indices visible there are not limited to those associated
+    # to the fylr instance.
+    inspectEnableElasticIndices: false

   # tempDir is used by api/system/backup and the export to during a TAR